Adopt a cat

 At the moment our fabulous team are matching cats with applications that have been submitted online.
 If you would like to adopt a cat, then please complete our online form and one of our team will be in touch as soon as they can to help find you the purrfect feline companion.

 As we are experiencing a high volume of enquiries for each cat, we are unfortunately unable to contact everyone individually so we will only contact the successful adopter in the first instance.
 We sincerely apologise for any inconvenience this may cause.

 Scroll down for our current cats in need...

 Come and meet our cats at our regular Family Rehoming Days in Livingston

 (see Events page for dates)

-Given that our care costs are generally in excess of £150 per cat (and can be over £1,000), we ask for an adoption fee of £85 per adult cat, £140 for a pair of adult cats and £105 for a kitten up to 6months old (home to home adoptions are different).
+Given that our care costs are generally in excess of £150 per cat (and can be over £1,000), we ask for an adoption fee of £100 per adult cat and £120 for a kitten up to 6 months old (home to home adoptions are different).
 All money received helps to cover the cost of veterinary treatment and caring for the cats in our care.

 Thank you for considering giving one of our cats a second chance.
 Although the decision to share your home with a new cat should not be taken lightly, we are here to help.

 Whether you are new to cats or an old hand, please take some time to learn more about them.
 Cats Protection provide a lot of online Information

 Before adopting, please remember that cats are not cheap, that you will have a responsibility to care for them, and that they can live well into their 20s.